Keeper-Security/Commander/README.md

 ### Upgrade

-To upgrade Keeper Commander to the newest version, call pip install with --upgrade parameter:
+To upgrade Keeper Commander to the newest version, call pip3 install with --upgrade parameter:

 ```bash
 pip3 install --upgrade keepercommander